M2I-CYSAR/carlROS/README.md

 To start the primary control loop the following steps need to be complete.
 Before you begin ensure you have ***connected to the robot*** and that the ***`can0` interface is setup***.

 **WARNING: These steps do not include any of the required actions to power on the robot.
 Please consult the System Team Checklist for Robot Opertaion and Configuration**
-1. Navigate through the terminal to the `carl` project direcotry.
-    - On the Jetson this can be done by`cd /home/cysar/Software/carl`
-    - On a development machine this will be the directory of the repo.
-3. Confirm that the CANable is connected to the driver device and that the CAN bus end has been attached to the robot CAN bus.
+1. Confirm that the CANable is connected to the driver device and that the CAN bus end has been attached to the robot CAN bus.
-3. The Robot **must** be turned **on** to proceed with further instructions.
+2. The Robot **must** be turned **on** to proceed with further instructions.
     - If the Robot in not powered on the CANable will attempt to to read and recieve data and cause a buffer overflow.

 **WARNING: Once the next step is run the robot will be live and will attempt to react to Joystick inputs.
 Do not continue if this not desired**

-4. The robot can now be enabled by running `./teleop.py`
+3. The robot can now be enabled by running `teleop.py`
     - The program will wait for a controller to be detect and then begin to send CAN messages to the robot executing the desired actions
-5. To start recieving controller inputs you will need to start the `baseStation` on a seperate device
+4. To start recieving controller inputs you will need to start the `baseStation` on a seperate device
     - See [baseStation](https://github.com/M2I-CYSAR/baseStation#readme) for further details